Landmarks and attractions of British overseas territories here are not described.

-Chester medieval walled city - England, Cheshire.
+- Chester medieval walled city - England, Cheshire.
 One of the best preserved medieval cities in British Isles.
 Street network originates from the Roman times.
 Town has nearly intact defensive walls – the best preserved in Britain.
 On the top of 3 km long walls is walkway.
 Unique feature of Chester is Rows – covered walkways on the first floor level of four main streets, with entrances in shops.
-Rows were developed in 13th century.
+Rows were developed in the 13th century.

-Grainger Town in Newcastle - England, Tyne and Wear.
+- Grainger Town in Newcastle - England, Tyne and Wear.
 36 ha large complex of magnificent Neo-Classical buildings, developed by Richard Grainger in 1824 – 1841.
 450 buildings, most of high architectonic value.

-Historical centre of Stratford-upon-Avon - England, Warwickshire.
+- Historical centre of Stratford-upon-Avon - England, Warwickshire.
 One of the best preserved medieval cities in United Kingdom – there is preserved historical street pattern, many streets are lined with well preserved half-timbered houses.
 The conservation of historical values started more than 200 years ago.

-York walled city - England, North Yorkshire.
+- York walled city - England, North Yorkshire.
 One of the most beautiful and historically most significant cities in England.
 Founded by Romans in 71 AD, for many centuries the most important city in Northern England.
 The structure of this historical city is very well conserved and such places as The Shambles provide insight into medieval city planning.
 Preserved streets with runnels, overhanging timber frame buildings.
 Fortification walls include older Roman walls (Multangular Tower, 211 AD and seven more towers) and four medieval gatehouses.
-There is a possibility that the small Anglian Tower is from Saxon times, built in 7th century.
+There is a possibility that the small Anglian Tower is from Saxon times, built in the 7th century.

-Caernarfon Castle - Wales, Gwynedd.
+- Caernarfon Castle - Wales, Gwynedd.
 In the southern part of old Caernarfon town is located this impressive castle, which is built in the site of older castle in 1283.
 Castle bears reminescence to Walls of Constantinopole.

-Dover Castle and tunnels - England, Kent.
-Large, well preserved and historically important castle, founded in 12th century in the site of earlier fortifications.
+- Dover Castle and tunnels - England, Kent.
+Large, well preserved and historically important castle, founded in the 12th century in the site of earlier fortifications.
 Contains the only medieval counter tunnel in the world, built for surprise attack on French in 1216.
 Extensive, more than 5 km long tunnels under the castle were used as a command centre during the Second World War.

-Glamis Castle - Scotland, Angus.
+- Glamis Castle - Scotland, Angus.
 Ancient, legendary castle, inhabited by lords of Glamis since 1372 (although existing before).
 Exquisite plasterwork ceilings in several rooms.
 Place, where William Shakespeare’s play Makbeth takes place.
 Unusual and weird stories about this castle, f.e. story about Monster of Glamis – a crippled child kept in the castle away from other people.

-Harlech Castle - Wales, Gwynedd.
+- Harlech Castle - Wales, Gwynedd.
 Medieval Welsh castle with impressive gatehouse.
 Built in 1283 - 1290.
 Concentric castle, with several concentric rings of defences.
 It withstood 7 years long siege which ended in 1468 – the longest siege in the history of British Isles.
 Slighted in 1647, but well preserved.

-Stirling Castle - Scotland, Stirling.
+- Stirling Castle - Scotland, Stirling.
 One of the largest and most important castles in Scotland, located on clifftop.
-For most part built in 15th – 16th centuries, although mentioned already in 1110.
+For most part built in the 15th – 16th centuries, although mentioned already in 1110.
 Nowadays the architecture of this well preserved castle represents a valuable example of Renaissance architecture in this region.
 Important monument is the beautiful Renaissance Great Hall, built in 1497 and Royal Palace – one of the largest Renaissance style buildings in Great Britain, adorned with intricate stone carvings.

-Tower of London - England, Greater London.
+- Tower of London - England, Greater London.
 Royal palace and fortress.
 White Tower – the central keep – constructed in 1078 – 1087 by William the Conqueror and represents outstanding example of Norman architecture.
 This enormous keep is 27.4 m high, walls up to 3.4 m thick.
 Used as a prison already in 1100.
 Over the centuries extended with numerous buildings within two concentric rings of defensive walls and a moat.
 Building of outstanding historical importance.
 Tower houses Crown Jewels.
 Well known site of legends, reportedly haunted.

 As mentioned above, according to the British tradition palaces are residences of royalty or bishops.
 Nevertheless numerous other residences in United Kingdom qualify as palaces by their size and splendour and are reviewed as such by Wondermondo.

-Blenheim Palace - England, Oxfordshire.
+- Blenheim Palace - England, Oxfordshire.
 Enormous country house, the only non-royal and non-episcopal country house in England, which is named palace.
 Built in 1705 – 1724 in splendid English Baroque style and contains many valuable artworks.
 Home of Churchill family for several centuries, now property of Dukes of Marlborough.

-Brighton Royal Pavillion - England, East Sussex.
+- Brighton Royal Pavillion - England, East Sussex.
 Former royal residence, one of the most extravagant historical buildings in Europe.
-The building is built in Indo-Saracenic style, more characteristic for India in 19th century, with very richly-decorated interiors.
+The building is built in Indo-Saracenic style, more characteristic for India in the 19th century, with very richly-decorated interiors.
 Built in 1787 – 1822.

-Hampton Court Palace - England, Greater London.
+- Hampton Court Palace - England, Greater London.
 Royal palace, one of the most impressive palaces in United Kingdom.
-Started in late Gothic – Renaissance style in early 16th century, continued in Baroque style in 17th century.
+Started in late Gothic – Renaissance style in the early 16th century, continued in Baroque style in the 17th century.
 Site of numerous important historical events, contains huge amount of valuable artwork, site of legends.

-Castle Howard - England, North Yorkshire.
+- Castle Howard - England, North Yorkshire.
 One of the most magnificent palace-like structures in Britain.
 This stately home has been constructed mainly in 1699 – 1712 in Baroque style, designed by John Vanbrugh.
 145 rooms, including the Great Hall which is 24 m high.

 - Stowe House - England, Buckingamshire.
 One of the most impressive mansions in England.
-As a core part serves a mansion constructed circa 1683, but it has been rebuilt and now the Neo-Classical south facade of the building is 279 m long.
+As a core part serves a mansion constructed around 1683, but it has been rebuilt and now the Neo-Classical south facade of the building is 279 m long.
 Mansions contains rooms with amazing decorations and paintings, in total there are more than 400 rooms.